Kifayat10203040/Getscreen-rdp-files/README.md

 # Getscreen-rdp-files
 ![.](info.png)

-# Read This Before Rushing To Actions Tab In Github ðŸ’€
+# Read This Before Rushing To Actions Tab In Github 💀

 * i'm **not responsible** for **suspended github accounts**
 * **Don't try these in your personal github account** or don't make emails same as your personal github email to make fake github account.